KilledByACake/QuizzyPop/frontend/README.md

 # How to run the project
 Backend:
-1. Open QuizzyPop.sln in Visual Studio or VS Code.
+1. Open a terminal
-$cd QuizzyPop.Api
+2.  $ cd QuizzyPop.Api
-2. Press F5 to start in debug mode or write in the terminal $dotnet run
+3.	$ dotnet run
-3. The backend will start on http://localhost:5239.
+4. The backend will start on http://localhost:5239.

 Frontend:
 1. Open a terminal